• Skip to primary navigation

 • Seasoning - onion powder, garlic powder, salt and pepper

-• Heat - chili powder, red pepper flakes, smoke paprika
+• Heat - chili powder, red pepper flakes, smoked paprika

 • Spices - cinnamon, cloves, ginger and cumin